apigear-io/apigear-docs/docs/simulation/index.md

 - Action Sequences: Run a sequence of actions which manipulates the data and return based on a operation call
 - Active Playbook: Runs a playbook based on a timed behavior.
 The playbook can be started, restarted, stopped based on actions or automatically run in a loop.

-_A Blueprint must support the simulation protocol to talk to a simulation server.
-Please contact the individual blueprint documentation for more information._
+_A template must support the simulation protocol to talk to a simulation server.
+Please contact the individual template documentation for more information._

 Using our demo counter we can write a scenario like this.